ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 r: Pair = ("x", 5)  # type checker treats this as tuple[Any, Any]
 ```

-This will not raise an immediate error, because `Pair` unqualified is basically `tuple[Any, Any]`, but it defeats the purpose of the alias since it's not enforcing that both elements share the same type.
+This will not raise an immediate error, because `Pair` unqualified is basically `tuple[Any, Any]`,
+but it defeats the purpose of the alias since it's not enforcing that both elements share the same type.
-**Best practice:** always supply type parameters for a generic alias to avoid inadvertently falling back to `Any`.
+Always supply type parameters for a generic alias to avoid inadvertently falling back to `Any`.

 **Alias vs direct use:** Type aliases don't create new types at runtime; they are solely for type checking and readability.
 In code, `Pair[int]` does not exist as a real class, it's just an alias for `tuple[int, int]`.
-If you inspect `Pair[int]` at runtime, you'll just get the underlying type.
+If you inspect `Pair[int]` at runtime, you'll get the underlying type.
 For example:

 ```python